fqantonio/GoingInductive/README.md

 The data was gathered over 12 years, in the period 2003 to 2017, and includes students **Learning Transfer**, **Lab Practice**, **Classroom Behavior** (including Social Skills), and **Academic Results** in four different random variables: TEST, LAB, BEHAV and CLASS.

-The motivation lies on the need to understand the impact of the a professional strategic decision within the educational work developed (flow charts, [^readme-2]):
+The motivation lies on the need to understand the impact of the professional strategic decision within the educational work developed (flow charts, [^readme-2]):

 > was it worth it?
 Did students benefit?
 What can be done better?
 What conclusions can be drawned?